geomanlq/comparison_models/README.md

 ⦿ This repository belongs to the High-Dimensional Tensor Representation Learning team at the College of Computer and Information Science, Southwest University.

 ⦿ It serves as a repository for comparison models and all available models are listed in the table.
-The paper references and links are all listed at the bottom of this file.
+The references and links are all listed at the bottom of this file.

 ## Available Algorithms